The relation of galaxies and dark matter haloes to the filamentary cosmic web: Introduction

-Work with some similarities to our own has recently been published by \citet{zakharova2023}.
+Work with significant similarities to our own has recently been published by \citet{zakharova2023}.
 This study was also based on the Millennium Simulation but used a different semianalytic galaxy formation model and a different filament-finding algorithm.
 It concentrated on the level of agreement between filaments defined using the full dark matter distribution and filaments defined using variously selected galaxy samples.
-Such a study would also be of interest for the galaxy formation model and filament finder used here, but this is not the focus of the current paper, which is rather concerned with systematic differences in the properties of haloes and galaxies depending on whether they are or are not part of the cosmic web, as defined by the dark matter distribution.
+Such a study would also be of interest for the galaxy formation model and filament finder used here, but this is not the focus of the current paper, which is rather concerned with systematic differences in the properties of haloes and galaxies depending on whether they are or are not part of the cosmic web, as defined from the high-resolution dark matter distribution using the BW20 prescription.